ioBroker/ioBroker.docs/docs/en/install/proxmox.md

 You will be guided through the installation and have to make some settings during this process.
 To use it, you need the tab, space and arrow keys.
 Due to the scope, various shots of the series of images can be found.

 <span style="color:red">**DANGER! - No root password may be assigned.**</span>

+A notice:

+Do not select **iobroker** as a user name, as this is already used internally.

 <details><summary>Image series Debian Install</summary>